jruwaard/aph_ema_handbook/docs/mood.md

 than absent to present.
 Another alternative is to use Likert scales, where the scale center often reflects a neutral response.

-Plotting data from an unidimensional item in a graph is an easy way to visually inspect within-subject change in general mood:
+Plotting data from a unidimensional item in a graph is an easy way to visually inspect within-subject change in general mood: